mishelashala/zettelkasten/sources/Object Thinking.md

 «Fear that changes will break your software.
 Properly constructed objects, enforced encapsulation, and diligent refactoring based on solid object thinking reduce the risks associated with change to a negligible level.»,  p21

+### When change is costly

+«Change is only costly if the effects of a small incremental change in one part of a system are propagated throughout the system and somehow precipitate widespread failures in other parts of the system.», p22

 ### Where the formalist approach shines

 «Traditional approaches to software—and the formalist philosophy behind them—are possibly the best approach if you are working close to the machine—that is, you are working with device drivers or embedded software.», p88